tmxsh/Out-of-Control/README.md

 ![image](https://user-images.githubusercontent.com/49414542/207752008-395f95a1-3075-40d4-8a2b-4ca304832e57.png)

-Our first ever version of this networking backend was a simple chat app to allow messages to be traded back and forth between two browser instances.
+Our first-ever version of this networking backend was a simple chat app to allow messages to be traded back and forth between two browser instances.

 6: 1 vs 1 Gameplay with the card game: With networking implemented, we could move onto allowing players to actually play the game against one another.
 As you can see in this example, after the networking was implemented, players were able to play cards and have them replicated across both boards, with scores and turns updating as well.